zynksoftware/Zynk-Workflow/_docs/EKM-Powershop-Connector/Downloading-Customers-from-EKM-Powershop.md

 ### Customer Details
 _Required_
-Set to true to download full details about each customer (this might be slow if there are a lot of customers to download).
-Set to false to download only basic information on each customer.
+Set to true to export full details about each customer (this might be slow if there are a lot of customers to export).
+Set to false to export only basic information on each customer.

 ### Output File
 _Required_